magusromansyah/imgtoS3/README.md

-## This is Demo for uplaod file to S3 using AWS CLI
+## This is Demo for uplaod file to S3 Laravel

 Edit env file add your Access Key and Secret Key